What is Offering Price?

 Offering Price is the price that is decided by an investment banking underwriter when a company plans to go public list shares in the stock exchange for raising capital.
 This price is based on future earning potential of the company, however, the price shouldn’t be too high then the shares might not be sold in full and if it is too low then the potential to raise more capital is lost.

 When a company plans to go public, it needs to list shares in exchange.
 This is possible when the shares are bought by the public.
 So the process of listing is very complicated and requires several licenses.
 The license to make a company listed lies with underwriters.
 Underwriters are investment banks that help private companies to list their shares in the market.
 Listing is not limited to shares only.
 Underwriters also help companies to list bonds in the market.
 The most important thing for listing is Offering Price.
 This price is decided considering several factors like potential earnings of the company in the future, underwriter charges, condition of the economy to absorb the IPO and several other factors.
 Once it is decided, shares are sold to potential Investors at this price.
 The money goes directly to the company after the deduction of Underwriter Fees and charges.
 So this is a primary market activity.

-Company XYZ is a private company and is planning to sell half of the stake to make itself public.
+Company XYZ is a privately held company and is planning to sell half of the stake to make itself public.
 How will the Offering Price be determined?

 The foremost step of XYZ will be to find an underwriter.
 The underwriter works in two ways –

 #1 – Best-Effort Basis